This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Slide on some sunnies

-Will you be making a spray sunscreen?
+Will you make an aerosol spray sunscreen?

 No, we feel there is a safety concern with the use of aerosol sunscreens and the fine particle mist they create.
 The mist can be easily inhaled into the lungs causing lung irritation and their ingredients could be absorbed into the bloodstream.